 cover to cover a second time.

-In contrast: I have completed over thirty readings of the Book of Mormon,
+In contrast: I have completed several dozen readings of the Book of Mormon,

-read the other Standard Works several times, and have read numerous Church
+read the other Standard Works multiple times, and have read numerous Church

 books, particularly related to Church history.